 Reducing your plastic footprint can be a difficult challenge when we use so many single-use plastics in our day to day activities.
 From beauty and cleaning products to our food and water, have you ever noticed how much plastic you throw away?

-Global WAKEcup and The Marine Conservation Society are promoting Plastic Free July and for those who are just starting check out our The 1 Day No Single-Use Plastic Challenge .
-Check out the tips below to help you through the month, every one who takes part will be making a difference.
+Global WAKEcup and The Marine Conservation Society are promoting The 1 Day No Single-Use Plastic Challenge to help you reduce your single-use plastic footprint .
+Whether you're just starting out on your zero waste journey or can collect your monthly plastic waste in one glass jar, every single person who takes part will be making a difference!

 On The Go